Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Summary and Conclusions

-While CSAM is actively employed for on-site repair applications, its applications are still limited to softer materials, such as nickel (Ni) and copper (Cu).
-This potentially limits the benefit achievable through the cold spray process.
-This work presents an effective pathway to harness the benefits of CSAM for hard, brittle materials, as well as forming alloys of refractory metals.
-Moreover, ultrasound-assisted CSAM is useful for bond formation and forming a uniform coating, particularly in cases involving larger CS particles.
+Although cold spray additive manufacturing (CSAM) is widely used for on-site repair applications, its practical deployment remains largely limited to relatively soft materials such as nickel (Ni) and copper (Cu).
+This limitation significantly constrains the broader adoption of CSAM for extreme-environment applications.
+The present work demonstrates a viable pathway to extend the benefits of CSAM to hard and brittle refractory metals and to enable the formation of engineered alloys through ultrasound-assisted processing.
+In particular, ultrasonic excitation proves effective in promoting interfacial bonding and achieving uniform coatings, especially for larger CS particles where conventional CS struggles to induce sufficient plastic deformation.